KaveIO/KaveToolbox/config/kavedefaults/README.md

 KaveToolbox is separated into modular installable components

-Each component inherits from the Component class and contains the complete instructions for installation on Centos6/7 or Ubuntu
+Each component inherits from the Component class and contains the complete instructions for installation on Centos6/7 or Ubuntu14

 To overwrite these instructions in the case of local variations we don't recommend you to edit this file.
 Instead we suggest to create/add configurations to /etc/kave/CustomInstall.py